viivi-uhari/CollaborativeAI/task_template/README.md

       - `text` : The text of the answer of the model
       - `image`: a base64 encoded image.
     - `sessionID`: An ID of the session that this response is for
+    - `messageID`: An ID of the individual message sent, to be able to answer to this message
 - Outgoing Messages:
   - `taskRequest`
     - `request` : A string represnting a json object with the following fields: